mbeaudru/modern-js-cheatsheet/readme.md

 - No arguments

-When there is no argument provided to an arrow function, you need to provide parentheses or it won't be valid syntax.
+When there is no argument provided to an arrow function, you need to provide parentheses, or it won't be valid syntax.

 ```js
   () => { // parenthesis are provided, everything is fine